DhewarshBadri/spring-api-test-demo/README.md

 1. In the GitHub Actions artifacts after each workflow run
 2. Via email to the configured recipients after each workflow run

+### Test Report Configuration

+The test reporting system has been enhanced to:

+1. Generate HTML reports in both TestNG's default `test-output` directory and Maven's `target/surefire-reports` directory
+2. Generate Maven-compatible XML reports in the `target/surefire-reports` directory
+3. Ensure all reports are properly uploaded as GitHub Actions artifacts

+#### TestNG Configuration

+The project uses two TestNG XML configuration files:
+- `src/test/resources/standalone-testng.xml` - A minimal suite that runs basic tests
+- `src/test/resources/testng.xml` - The full test suite

+Both files are configured to use the custom `TestReportListener` for report generation.

+#### Custom Report Listener

+The `TestReportListener` class implements TestNG's `IReporter` interface and:
+- Generates HTML reports with test results
+- Creates Maven Surefire-compatible XML reports
+- Ensures reports are generated in the correct locations for both local runs and CI/CD

 ## Notes on Email Configuration